mrsergazinov/mrsergazinov.github.io/index.md

 ---
 layout: about
 title: Howdy!
 I am Renat Sergazinov.
 description: This is my personal website.
-You can find all relevant information about me here as well as links to my soical media.
+You can find all relevant information about me here as well as links to my social media.
 cover: true
 permalink: /
 ---

 I am a Ph.D student at the Department of Statistics at Texas A&M University.
-I have exprience with Data Analytics and a demonstrated record of working in the research environment.
+I have experience with Data Analytics and a demonstrated record of working in the research environment.
 I am also skilled in Statistical Data Analysis, Algorithms and Data Structures, C++, Python, and R.

 #### Education